 We have been using GL Assessment tools for a number of years, most significantly the Progress Tests in Maths, English and Science over the past three years.
 They have allowed us to moderate our own internal assessments by providing a comparison to national attainment and progress, and provide key feedback about our students’ strengths and areas to develop.
-As well as the attainment of students compared to their peers nationally, GL assessments have provided us with detailed feedback of the progress students have made (both in year and from KS2) for leaders teachers students and parents.
-The in-depth skills and knowledge gap analysis, and comparison to national peers questions by question and skill by skill has been incredibly useful for our school leaders in planning their curricula, intervention strategies and assessments going forward.
+As well as the attainment of students compared to their peers nationally, GL Assessment have provided us with detailed feedback of the progress students have made (both in year and from KS2) for leaders teachers students and parents.
+The in-depth skills and knowledge gap analysis, and comparison to national peers question by question and skill by skill, has been incredibly useful for our school leaders in planning their curricula, intervention strategies and assessments going forward.

 In March 2013 we became the first Primary National Teaching School in Thurrock.
 This status allows us to offer professional development to schools in the area, as well as providing high quality training for our own staff.
 We are also involved in Initial Teacher Training (Teach Thurrock) ensuring new teachers are of the highest calibre.